Scottsville, Virginia: Floods

-Scottsville has not flooded since the levee was constructed in the 1985.
+Scottsville has not flooded since the levee was constructed in 1985.
 Since 1870, Scottsville has had twenty-one floods (defined as water levels of twenty feet or more above the average low water level).
 In 1985, the Army Corps of Engineers built a levee around the lowest portion of Scottsville, providing protection against further floods.
 Mayor A. Raymon Thacker spearheaded the movement to build the levee starting after Hurricane Agnes to prevent any more floods affecting Scottsville.
 The levee has been very effective preventing numerous floods in the post levee era.